-Other packages include cloud business applications, TV and telephony services, or even free access to WiFi through a nationwide network.
+Other packages include cloud business applications and telephony services, or even free access to WiFi through a nationwide network.

 To be clear: a business broadband package is certainly not for everyone, and you need to weigh up the added cost against the benefit your business would receive.